brainbot-com/es-nozzle/doc/quickstart.rst

 Quickstart
 ====================
-In this section we'll try to to walk you through a quick installation of nozzle.
+In this section we'll try to to walk you through a quick installation of es-nozzle.

 Basic prerequisites
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 RabbitMQ
 --------------
-nozzle needs a running RabbitMQ installation.
+es-nozzle needs a running RabbitMQ installation.
 Please use your package
 manager to install RabbitMQ if you're running Linux.
 On Debian and
 Ubuntu the following command will install RabbitMQ::